malaysia-ai/jupyter-gpu/ray/README.md

 If you used to HuggingFace Trainer interface, loading checkpoint is very easy, I mean, it just checkpoints, but in Ray, even you setup distributed storage, loading checkpoint is straight sucks for HuggingFace, https://docs.ray.io/en/latest/train/user-guides/checkpoints.html#train-distributed-checkpointing

-So to solve this problem, we created S3 Callback during HuggingFace `on_save`, so this will sync from local to S3.
+So to solve this problem, we use ReadWriteMany disk, so all locals can access the same directory.

-During starting train session, we only fetch latest checkpoint to each locals and load as usual.

-What is the downside of this? **each locals** need to fetch the same remote checkpoint, this can burden remote storage.

 ### HuggingFace datasets super slow on huge dataset